Why is my dog twitching in their sleep? Vet's guide to dreaming vs seizures

 Why do dogs sleep with their eyes open?

-Aging dogs sleep with eyes open more frequently as well.
-Although rare, sleeping with open eyes may also be indication of an underlying health problem.
+Aging dogs sleep with their eyes open more frequently as well.
+Although rare, sleeping with open eyes may also be an indication of an underlying health problem.
 However, your dog would usually be showing other signs of illness, such as seizures or severe weakness.

 When to call the vet